 Patagonia: 1 week away.

 I visited Patagonia once.
 Patagonia, Arizona that is.
 I remember it was a sleepy, little town in the far south of that great state, not more than 20 miles from the Mexican border.
 I was 18 years old, innocent(ish), on Thanksgiving break during my first college semester up in Flagstaff.
 My older brother was living in Tucson at the time.
 I drove down to spend the holiday with him.
 We decided to get out of the city and visit a buddy of his for the 4-day weekend.
-I remember casting rooster tails to eager bass in the neighbor’s tiny, stocked pond.
-We landed one after another.
+I remember casting a spin rig with rooster tails to eager blue gill in the neighbor’s tiny, stocked pond.
+We landed fish after fish.
 I remember the surrounding area being beautiful in that simplistic, desert sort of way.
 The hills were tinted in soft hues of earthy pinks and light browns.
 The cottonwoods were draped in the warm, yellow tones of Fall.
 The essence of winter was unmistakable on the cool, dry breezes.
 Above it all I remember a thought that sat just under the surface yet omnipresent throughout my time there.
 I wondered about the name.
 I wondered if I’d ever see the other Patagonia… the Patagonia in a far-away land… the mythical Patagonia of South America.